WISDOM -TREE.COM

 In summarizing the Bhairava's approach, it is the union of opposites.
 The opposites most commonly mentioned are being and nonbeing, and fullness and emptiness.

 However another approach is that enlightenment is the simultaneous awareness of all events at one time, while also being aware of their essential emptiness or illusory nature.
-The enlightened mind looks at existence like watching a movie but, unlike the typical movie watcher, sees the dark space between the frames.
+The enlightened mind looks at existence like watching a old style movie projected from celluloid stock but, unlike the typical movie watcher, sees the dark space between the frames.
 The world comes into being and goes out of being thirty times a second as the movie screen flickers from one picture frame to the next.
 It is impossible to take the movie as reality when one sees how it is constructed from a series of images strung together on empty or transparent celluloid ribbon.
 The movie appears as a clever and compelling illusion that fully engages the audience most of whom are unable to perceive what is happening behind the curtain or in the projection room.

 The ability to be aware of many (or all) events simultaneously is also something difficult to understand.